Mastering Customer Retention Strategy

 Key session metrics you can measure are:

 Below, you can see a graph of session length distribution.
-The chart shows that the greatest number of sessions are between 10-30 minutes long.
+The chart shows that the most significant number of sessions are 10 to 30 minutes long.

-Here we see that Power Users (blue) spend much longer in the app, with an average session length around 30 minutes, compared to roughly 16 minutes for Passive Users (green) and Total Current Users (orange).
+In this average session length chart, we see that Power Users (blue) spend much longer in the app, with an average session length of around 30 minutes, compared to roughly 16 minutes for Passive Users (green) and Total Current Users (orange).